drivendataorg/scipy_proceedings/papers/drivendata/main.md

 **2018: Zamba Cloud**

 Zamba was further developed into a web application—Zamba Cloud—to promote wider accessibility and adoption.
-Zamba Cloud enabled users to run Zamba on high-performance, cloud-based infrastructure through an easy-to-use web interface.
+Zamba Cloud enables users to run Zamba on high-performance, cloud-based infrastructure through an easy-to-use web interface.

 **2021: Zamba v2**

 Zamba underwent a major re-architecture to leverage recent advances in computer vision, released as Zamba v2.0.0.
-Its models were also retrained on an expanded dataset of 250,000 labeled camera trap videos[^footnote-zamba-retraining].
-This update also introduced support for fine-tuning custom models on videos and incorporated a smarter frame selection strategy using a newly trained machine learning model called MegadetectorLite.
+Its models were also retrained on an expanded dataset of 250,000 labeled camera trap videos.[^footnote-zamba-retraining] This update also introduced support for fine-tuning custom models on videos and incorporated a smarter frame selection strategy using a newly trained machine learning model called [MegadetectorLite](#frame-selection-approach).

 [^footnote-zamba-retraining]: This retraining update also addressed artifacts from the original competition.
 For example, the competition’s lack of site-aware splitting contributed to inflated performance metrics by allowing models to learn location-specific features from backgrounds.
 Additionally, labeling errors stemming from crowd-sourced annotations were corrected using a curated set of 125,000 expert-labeled videos, which significantly improved performance for certain species.

-**2021: Deep-Chimpact Challenge and depth estimation**
+**2021: Deep Chimpact Challenge and depth estimation**

 DrivenData partnered again with the Max Planck Institute for Evolutionary Anthropology and the Wild Chimpanzee Foundation to host the [Deep Chimpact: Depth Estimation for Wildlife Conservation](https://www.drivendata.org/competitions/82/competition-wildlife-video-depth-estimation/) challenge [@deepchimpact_competition].
 More than 300 participants competed to develop models for monocular depth estimation—inferring the distance between camera traps and wildlife appearing at various points in video footage.
 In 2022, the second-place model from this challenge was integrated into Zamba as an inference module.